grocid/CTF/IceCTF/2016/README.md

 # IceCTF Solutions

-This page contains some of the challanges I solved during IceCTF '16.
+This page contains some of the challenges I solved during IceCTF '16.

 ## Reconnaissance & Forensics
 ### Complacement (40 p)